cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 {{#label another-test}}
 <span class="caption">Listing {{#ref another-test}}: Adding another test in _lib.cairo_ that will pass</span>

 Because the correct result of the `can_hold` method, in this case, is `false`, we need to negate that result before we pass it to the `assert!` macro.
-As a result, our test will pass if `can_hold` returns false:
+As a result, our test will pass if `can_hold` returns `false`:

 ```shell
 {{#rustdoc_include ../listings/ch10-testing-cairo-programs/listing_10_03/output.txt}}